vikiwarrior/MyShop/README.md

 # MyShop App
-An e-commerce app which allows users to buy and sell items.
+An e-commerce app which allows users to buy and sell items :moneybag: .

 Uses Firebase Realtime Database .

 ### Installation and Setup